groovy-tutorial/groovy-tutorial/manuscript/frontmatter/Introduction.md

 I've opted not to display line numbers with code as it makes copy and paste difficult.

+The book formatting/layout process can cause code to be broken over to another line.
+In these cases a backslash (`\`) is added at the end of the first line:

+    def x = 10 \
+    + 1

+Unfortunately this syntax isn't always Groovy-compliant and can cause the code to fail.
+If a code listing doesn't seem to work your best bet is to remove the backslash and newline.

 ### Asides

 I use a variety of asides to note information.
 These appear with an icon and some text and, on most occasions, feature a title.